Byōdō-in: History

-The Temple complex
+Complex

-The Phoenix Hall
+Phoenix Hall

 The main building in Byōdō-in, the Phoenix Hall consists of a central hall, flanked by twin wing corridors on both sides of the central hall, and a tail corridor.
 The central hall houses an image of Amida Buddha.
 The roof of the hall displays statues of the Chinese phoenix, called hōō in Japanese.
+The architecture was influenced by the Chinese style (popular in the capital).
 The building is regarded as almost the sole remaining example from the Fujiwara Regent Period, which is also considered as one of the most important cultural assets of Japan.

 The Phoenix Hall, completed in 1053, is the exemplar of Fujiwara Amida halls.
 It consists of a main rectangular structure flanked by two L-shaped wing corridors and a tail corridor, set at the edge of a large artificial pond.
 Though its official name is Amida-dō, it began to be called Hōō-dō, or Phoenix Hall, in the beginning of the Edo period.
-This name is considered to derive both from the building's likeness to a phoenix with outstretched wings and a tail, and the pair of phoenixes adorning the roof.
+This name is considered to derive both from the building's likeness to a chinese phoenix with outstretched wings and a tail, and the pair of phoenixes adorning the roof.